 The Zozo demon is one of the most dangerous and malicious Ouija board entities known to paranormal researchers, if online accounts are anything to go by.

 It’s safe to say that Zozo, if it does exist, exhibits the characteristics of a demonic entity.
-Some believe that if you even so much as say its name out loud, Zozo will haunt you from that day forward.
+Some believe that if you even so much as say its name out loud, the Zozo demon will haunt you from that day forward.

-Some Zozo accounts go well beyond tales of those simply gathered around a Ouija board and conversing with the other side.
-No, some involve the Ouija demon venturing outside the board, and inflicting its terror upon unsuspecting victims in a variety of unexpected ways.
+Some Zozo demon accounts go well beyond tales of those simply gathered around a Ouija board and conversing with the other side.
+No, some involve this Ouija entity venturing outside the board, inflicting its terror upon unsuspecting victims in a variety of unexpected ways.

 Below, you’ll find a collection of such stories.
 Are they true?
 For the sake of all Ouija users out there, let’s hope they aren’t.